 But with our institutional mission as our guide, we can press into and through the challenges before us because the outcome for students is worthy of the challenge.
 The learning outcome for the institution is equally worthwhile as it continues to refine and optimize the organization and its ‘actors’ (faculty, and staff who support students) to continue turning the DIAL on student success.
 Carry on sojourners!

-With a professional background in student affairs, Eric has worked for institutions of varying types and sizes understanding the intersection of students’ academic journeys and lives.
+Eric McIntosh is the research director for Civitas Learning.
+With a professional background in student affairs, he has worked for institutions of varying types and sizes understanding the intersection of students’ academic journeys and lives.
 An active researcher, Eric’s research interests include access issues in higher education, spirituality in higher education, transfer student integration, student thriving, and student success.
 Since 2007, Eric has been involved in research on student thriving; a research initiative of the Doctoral Programs in Higher Education at Azusa Pacific University.